Arthur Button (cricketer)

 Arthur Zachariah Button, later Cox (1815–1870) was an English cricketer.
-Button was born in Stifford, Essex and played only one first-class level match - for the Marylebone Cricket Club in July 1838.
+Button was born in Stifford, Essex and played only one important match - for the Marylebone Cricket Club in July 1838.
 A batsman and bowler of unknown handedness, he scored ten while batting last in the order, then took one wicket with the ball as the MCC drew with an Oxford University cricket team.

 In 1858, his relative Philip Zachariah Cox died and Button changed his last name to "Cox" to qualify for a share of the estate.
 Cox served as a Deputy Lieutenant of the County of Essex, a Justice of the Peace, and a Master of Fox Hounds.
 He was also an officer in the Essex militia.